Things to Consider

 Getting to and from your ship in the Northwest Passage

 The Northwest Passage is sparsely populated, and it is not an easy place to get to.
-Anyone traveling by land will be bound by a handful of fairly unreliable scheduled flights between the communities.
-This does make independent travel in the region something of a major challenge!
+Anyone traveling by air will be bound by a handful of fairly unreliable scheduled flights between the communities.
+This does make independent travel in the region something of a major challenge and adventure!

 Because of this, our expedition trips rely on chartered flights in and out of the more substantial settlements where it’s possible to land larger jets.
 These flights go from Edmonton, Ottawa or Toronto to settlements including Cambridge Bay and Resolute (in the Northwest Passage), or Kangerlussuaq in Greenland where ships then sail across the Davis Strait.
 On this route, passengers will also experience the beautiful coastal towns and huge ice that Greenland has to offer.